Bureau of Indian Affairs building takeover: Occupation

 Indians from around the country gathered into groups and converged on the Interior building on November 2, 1972, and stayed there for six-seven days.
-As Richard M. Nixon celebrated a landslide presidential victory on November 7 as AIM’s 'Twenty Points' position paper was presented to him.
+As Richard Nixon celebrated a landslide presidential victory on November 7, AIM’s 'Twenty Points' position paper was presented to him.
 It reminded Nixon how unprepared he was to deal with Indian issues across the country and how he had failed in his effort to quell Indian pressures for reforms.